AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/user-guides/track-beacon.md

 ---
 title: Tracking beacons
-description: A guide that explains how to create a tracking beacon to send tracking data in Adobe Analytics.
+description: A guide that explains how to use beacon tracking to send beacon data to Adobe Analytics.
+keywords:
+- Adobe Analytics
+- Beacon
+- Guide
+- Profile
+- Tutorial
 ---

 import TrackBeaconAndroid from './tabs/track-beacon/track-beacon/android.md'